Getting the bootstrap file

 - Select Interrupt safe mode if the target device hangs early in the boot process.

-- Select the Advanced Memory Support option to enable the bootstrap to work with newer Windows OS versions (enabled by default).
-Only disable this setting on older XP or Windows Server OS 32 bit versions that do not support PXE, or if your target device is hanging or behaving erratically in the early boot phase.
+- Select the Advanced Memory Support option to enable the bootstrap to accept newer Windows OS versions (enabled by default).
+Disable this setting on older XP or Windows Server OS 32 bit versions that do not support PXE.
+Or, if your target device is hanging or behaving erratically in the early boot phase.

 Select from the following Network Recovery Methods: